luv4bytes/trng/doc/SPEC.md

 #### SETI*

 SETI* (set given value) is used to set the given value as a signed integer.
+The pointer will be moved accordingly.

 Syntax: